Germany's Maas: China should comply with human rights obligations | DW | 26.11.2019

-Following new revelations about China's internment of Muslim Uighurs, Germany's foreign minister has urged the government in Beijing to commit to human rights, which he said are "universally valid."
+After leaked documents revealed details about China's internment of Muslim Uighurs, Germany's foreign minister has urged Beijing to commit to human rights.

 Foreign Minister Heiko Maas on Tuesday called on China to comply with its human rights obligations and urged Beijing to clarify its position on interning Muslim minorities in prison camps.

-Maas' comments come two days after leaked documents revealed how China suppressed members of its Muslim minority population in Xinjiang province by systematically surveilling and interning them.
+Maas' comments come two days after leaked documents revealed how China suppressed members of its Muslim minority population in Xinjiang province with systemic surveillance and mass internment.

 Rights groups estimate that around a million Uighurs and members of other Muslim minority groups have been detained in so-called "re-education" camps in northwest China.